Localization Testing

 Suggestion 2: Also, don't use long strings (say 50 characters) with no spaces.
 I've seen a lot of people do this and it's just not realistic (With one possible exception if you're from Anglesey where technically you could use 'Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch', but everybody shortens it anyway, for obvious reasons...)

-Suggestion 3: from what I experienced, when doing i18n (lets only talk about translations, not formatting dates, etc) it's easy to define your phrases and use a service (e.g. ) or a local app to translate them into different languages. these tools show your translation progress and give warnings about text length.
+Suggestion 3: from what I experienced, when doing i18n (lets only talk about translations, not formatting dates, etc) it's easy to define your phrases and use a service (e.g. https://poeditor.com/) or a local app to translate them into different languages. these tools show your translation progress and give warnings about text length.
 So not much risk there.
-My approach to QA would be to do automatic screenshots of key areas in different locales and let a human look through them and giving a when they see something weird.
+My approach to QA would be to do automatic screenshots of key areas in different locales and let a human look through them and giving a :thumbsdown: when they see something weird.
 The quality of the translation (correct, correct tone, displayed where it makes sense) is another beast.

 Reference: